FUNDAMENTAL AIMS OF

 - Republic of Ireland

-The Workers Party support the Good Friday Agreement and the re-establishment of the Northern Ireland Assembly we view this as an opportunity to create a permanent Peace and a durable political agreement which is widely acceptable to all our citizens.
+The Workers Party Members support the Good Friday Agreement and the re-establishment of the Northern Ireland Assembly we view this as an opportunity to create a permanent Peace and a durable political agreement which is widely acceptable to all our citizens.
 Compromise is essential for a successful conclusion to the present impasse.
 The aim must be to create a New Northern Ireland with democratic institutions of government to which all citizens can lend their allegiance.
 A strong Bill of Rights which will not only guarantee individual and communal rights but be the democratic guarantor of new institutions is central to a New Northern Ireland.
 Agreed linkages with the rest of the island of Ireland, Britain and Europe should reflect not only the political aspirations of all citizens but also the changing political world.

 Agreement such vital matters as structures of governance, constitutional issues and broader political, economic and social linkages are of course central to the achievement of stability and in terms of copperfastening Peace.
 The Workers Party fully recognise this and therefore have consistently supported the convening of All Party Talks, including both Irish and British Governments with the aim of arriving at an acceptable political agreement.
 However the Workers Party are strongly of the view that such an agreement must contain within it proposals and strategies which are designed to create a new order not simply one which will copperfasten and accommodate the prejudices, hatreds and tribal divisions which have contributed so much to our problems in the past.